 You can check your Chase credit card application status online or by phone: (888) 338-2586.
 If you check online, you will need to sign into your Chase.com account (or create one if you didn’t apply online).
 If you call, you’ll have to enter your full Social Security number.
 When you submit a Chase credit card application, it’s possible you’ll be approved or denied instantly.
 Otherwise, it could take up to 30 days to get a decision.
 If you don’t manually check your status, you may receive your decision by email or mail.

-Those procedures are the same no matter which Chase credit card you apply for, whether it’s a travel rewards card such as the Chase Sapphire Preferred® Card, a cash back card such as Chase Freedom Unlimited® or a 0% balance transfer card such as Slate.
+Those procedures are the same no matter which Chase credit card you apply for, whether it’s a travel rewards card such as the Chase Sapphire Preferred® Card, a cash back card such as Chase Freedom Unlimited® or a 0% balance transfer card such as the Chase Slate Edge℠ card.
 And checking your status with any Chase card is as simple as signing in and making a few clicks.

 How to check your Chase credit card application status online: